Enver Hadžiabdić

-Enver Hadžiabdić (born 6 November 1945) is a Bosnian retired professional football manager and former player.
+Enver Hadžiabdić (born 6 November 1945) is a Bosnian former football manager and player, best known for playing for and later managing Željezničar.

-He is so far the only person in Željezničar history to have won league titles both as a player and as a manager.
-As a player he won the Yugoslav First League with Željezničar in 1972 and the First League of Bosnia and Herzegovina in 1998.
+Hadžiabdić is the only person in Željezničar history to have won league titles both as a player and as a manager.
+As a player he won the Yugoslav First League with Željezničar in 1972, while as a manager the Bosnian First League in 1998.

 Club career

 Hadžiabdić started playing football in the youth teams of Iskra Bugojno and Bratstvo Travnik, before signing his first professional contract with Željezničar in 1965.
 During the next nine years at Željezničar, he played more than 450 games for the club.
 He also won the Yugoslav First League in the 1971–72 season with Željezničar.

 In 1974, Hadžiabdić signed with Belgian side Charleroi where he stayed for three seasons.
 After Charleroi he went back to Bosnia and Herzegovina and joined Velež Mostar.
 After 2 years at Velež, Hadžiabdić went to Greece and signed a contract with AEL where he stayed 1 year and afterwards retired from professional football in 1980 at the age of 35.